GeorgeLofenfeld/AdmissionCommitte-Course_project/readme.md

-Course project on the topic "Creation of an information system for the admissions committee"
+## Course project on the topic "Creation of an information system for the admissions committee".

+The project is unfinished and was written in a few days.

+Technical Stack:
+* C# / .NET 6 / WPF
+* ADO.NET
+* Visual Studio 2022

 2023